freeverseio/laos/README.md

 # Contributing

 Contributions to the LAOS Parachain project are highly appreciated.
 Please adhere to [Github's contribution guidelines](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) to ensure a smooth collaboration process.

+For detailed implementation assistance, please engage with the development team on the official [LAOS Discord server](https://discord.gg/5YX9DHda).